NWCI welcomes the Concluding Observations of the CEDAW Committee

-NWCI welcome the Concluding Observations of the Committee on the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW), which arise as a consequence of Ireland’s examination under the Convention in early 2017.
-The CEDAW Committee acknowledge the positive aspects of the State’s compliance with the Convention since it was last reviewed in 2005, as well as highlight the principal areas of concern and the recommendations to facilitate future compliance.
+NWCI has welcomed the Concluding Observations of the Committee on the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW), which arise as a consequence of Ireland’s examination under the Convention in early 2017.
+In its remarks, the CEDAW Committee acknowledges the positive aspects of Ireland's compliance with the Convention since it was last reviewed in 2005, as well as highlights the principal areas of concern and the recommendations to facilitate future compliance.
 The Observations and ensuing recommendations reflect many of the issues that were highlighted in our Shadow Report, as well as representations made by NWCI to the Committee during the examination in early February.

 The Committee also notes the numerous recommendations on the unresolved issue of historical abuses of women and girls by other United Nations human rights mechanisms such as the Human Rights Committee, the Committee Against Torture, and the Committee on Economic, Social and Cultural Rights.
 In that respect the Committee has requested that Ireland provide, within two years, written information on the steps undertaken “to conduct prompt, independent and thorough investigations, in line with international human rights standards, into all allegations of abuse in Magdalene laundries, children’s institutions, Mother and Baby homes, and symphysiotomy in order to prosecute and punish the perpetrators of those involved in violations of women’s rights, and ensure that all victims/survivors of such abuse obtain an effective remedy, including appropriate compensation, official apologies, restitution, satisfaction, and rehabilitative services”.
 Within that same timeframe the Committee has requested that the State “Repeal the Protection of Life During Pregnancy Act 2013 in order to legalise the termination of pregnancy at least in cases of rape, incest, risk to the physical or mental health or life of the pregnant woman, and severe impairment of the foetus, and de-criminalize abortion in all other cases.”